 The answer to this question depends on the damaged object or area of the house.
 Continue reading to learn more about accidental damage to rental properties.

 There's a big difference between wear and tear damage that can happen to a rental property and accidental damage.
 While the landlord is responsible for replacing stuff or repairing wear and tear damage, accidental damage is a bit more challenging to define.
 Accidental damage can be caused by a number of issues, including leaks from neighbours, damage caused by a neighbour's renovations, damage caused by repairmen, or damage due to crime or neglect.

 If the damage was accidentally caused by the tenant or by guests of the tenant, then they're responsible for repairing or replacing the damaged goods.
-Regardless of who's at fault, it's the tenant's duty to notify you, as their landlord, as soon as possible.
-You can choose to make the repairs yourself, even if it was the tenant's fault, and deduct the cost from the initial deposit.
+Regardless of who's at fault, it's the tenant's duty to notify the landlord as soon as possible.
+The landlord can choose to make the repairs themselves, even if it was the tenant's fault, and deduct the cost from the initial deposit.
 At the end of the tenancy, the remaining amount will be returned to the tenant after the costs have been deducted.

-If you're unsure, or have any further questions, please contact your Property Supervisor, or give us a call on 0191 243 1000.
+If you're unsure, or have any further questions, please contact your Property Supervisor on 0191 243 1000.